-The Federal Government’s increased funding for mental health is hopefully a sign of better mental health awareness now and into the future.
+The Federal Government’s increased funding for mental health is a strong sign of improved mental health awareness internally, both now and into the future.
+Here’s a quick overview.

 Medical health professionals play an integral part in the push to improve mental health awareness in the Australian community, with 2010 Australian of the Year Professor Patrick McGorry (AO) offering the very human face of this.